Assembly Member for South Wales Central

 Andrew has previously held three of the most important portfolios of Education, Health and Social Services and most recently, Business.

 In December 2008, Andrew was recognised in the Welsh Politician of the Year Awards as ‘Assembly Member to Watch’.
-Andrew was elected Leader of the Welsh Conservatives in the National Assembly in July 2011.
+Andrew was elected Leader of the Welsh Conservatives in the National Assembly in July 2011, a position he held until June 2018.

 For more information about Andrew, please visit his website.